faranalytics/network-services/README.md

 });
 ```

-Connect to the Server and create a Service API of type `Greeter`.
-Use the `greeter` Service API in order to call the remote Service App's methods and log the greeting.
+#### Connect to the Server and create a Service API of type `Greeter`.

+You will use the `greeter` Service API in order to call the remote Service App's methods and log the greeting.

 ```ts
 const socket = net.connect({ port: 3000, host: "127.0.0.1" });